--Irish Boxing Unquestionable Talent – Dana White Praises Callum Walsh’s Approach
+-Irish Boxing The UFC Way – Dana White Praises Callum Walsh’s Approach

 “If you fight the best on your way up it’s tough for people not to recognize you as the man, plus you get experience from those fights.”

-Discussing Walsh’s title defence against New Yorker Ismael Villarreal [13(9)-1] he adds: “For Callum, this kid represents a great fight.
+Discussing Walsh’s title defence against New Yorker Ismael Villarreal [13(9)-1] which plays out in New York tomorrow he adds: “For Callum, this kid represents a great fight.
 You’ve got the whole Ireland versus local New Yorker thing.
 I love the matchmaking Tom Loeffler is the best matchmaker in boxing.”

 It’s that kind of ambitious matchmaking as well as the raised profile of the UFC bill topper that will fast-track him to stardom.